WASHINGTON

 ADVENTURE(S): In 2017 twelve year old Bailey came up with the idea to climb Mt.
 St Helens.
 After a full year of training Jill, Bailey, my Mom (Raelyn), and I climbed Mt.
 St. Helens in October of 2018.

-This was the 2nd time for Jill and I. I was sore for a couple of days afterwards but it is definitely one of the best journeys I have ever been on.
+This was the 2nd time for both Jill and I. While my whole body was sore for a couple of days afterwards, I would definitely say it was worth it.
+Hands down it is one of the best hiking adventures I have ever been on.
 Highlights were the lava field boulders, the views above the clouds, and looking into the crater from the summit.
 I couldn’t be prouder of my 60+ year old mom who made the journey with us.

 Also located on Mt St Helens is the Lower / Middle / Upper Lewis River Falls.